 Under the number of requests made, you can find the absolute increase/decrease in that number (and % change) from the previous 24 hours, 7 days, and 30 days respectively.

 All this data can be helpful for tracking adoption and usage over time and identifying potential trends or patterns in how your service is being used.
 You can alter your resource allocation based on the search traffic you’re getting.

 For example, if you see a sudden spike in total requests, you might want to consider allocating more resources.
 A steady increase in search requests might indicate increased demand for your products, so you can focus more on the business plans to continue with the growth and capitalize on the opportunity.
 The data can also help you troubleshoot issues.
 A decrease in the number of requests might be due to performance issues or other pain points in your website.

-The Search Request Count section is a bar graph visualization of your organization’s search request data.
-Unlike the Total Search Requests section, this is an interactive section, and you can manipulate and configure the graph by drilling down the bars using filters and ranges.
+The Request Count section is a bar graph visualization of your organization’s API request data.
+Unlike the Total Requests section, this is an interactive section, and you can manipulate and configure the graph by drilling down the bars using filters and ranges.

 The visual representation is perfect for quickly finding low-performing days/months and looking at variations.

-On hovering over different bars in the bar graph, you can see the exact dates and request type that the bar represents.
+On hovering over different bars in the bar graph, you can see the exact dates, request count and request type that the bar represents.

 To get the data for a specific time duration, apply a Date Range.
 The default view shows the Last 30 Days’ data, but you can choose from Last Year, Last Month, or even a custom date range from the calendar.